WELCOME TO CRAFTS, VILLAGES & MARKETPLACES!

 BEGINNING IN THE EARLY ‘70s WITH A HANDFUL OF ARTISANS – from self-taught painter and street preacher Sister Gertrude Morgan, to acclaimed jewelry designer Mignon Faget and Louisiana Coushatta basket weavers – the Festival’s Crafts now include the diverse works of hundreds of regionally and nationally acclaimed artists in multiple distinct event venues.

 Filled with music, art, and energy, the Congo Square African Marketplace is alive with the culture and spirit which helped create the jazz and heritage for which New Orleans is known.
 You will find an array of local, national and international artisans exhibiting ancient crafting techniques, as well as modern variations and adaptations of those techniques.
 Enjoy the exchange of wares, customs and ideas that embodies a true marketplace experience as you encounter people and art from throughout the African Diaspora.
-While at the market, be sure to visit the Sankorè Pavilion’s African Drum Village with African drum carvings, drumming workshops by master drummers Mark Vaughn and Wesley Phillips and an exhibit celebrating 35 years of Koindu at Congo Square.
+While at the market, be sure to visit the Sankore Pavilion with African drum carvings by master drummers Mark Vaugh, Red Flame Hunters Mardi Gras Indians, Zambian’s Youth Artists and an exhibit celebrating 36 years of Koindu at Congo Square.